 - You may have to get up during the night to pee.

 During the day, you're standing and sitting, so extra fluid would normally settle in your legs and feet.
-But lie down, and it's going to move up into your chest and throat.
-This can close in your lungs and airway, making it harder to breathe.
+But lie down, and it's going to move up into your chest.
+This can close in your lungs and airways, making it harder to breathe.

 Your doctor might prescribe diuretics to help get rid of that extra fluid.
 But these medicines don't stop working when you sleep, which can mean interrupting your slumber for a trip or two to the bathroom.